Production planning can be thought of as the process, end-to-end, of using your BOM to buy the parts you need. Video of

 Now that you have assigned your vendor list (VL-3) to your Orde OBM, it is time to specify a vendor for each item in your Order BOM.
 Vendors may be assigned in the Order BOM only if you have not pre-defined them in the associated item Catalog(s).

-For each items in your Order BOM assign a vendor form the drop down list.
+For each item in your Order BOM assign a vendor form the drop-down list.
 Remember, the vendors shown will be coming from Vendor list(s) you selected above

 In our example, we have assigned three different vendors so OpenBOM will create three PO’s, one for each vendor.